-Challenge #1: Finding the right respondents for your B2B market study
+Challenge 1: Finding the right respondents for your B2B market studies

 Say you’re a B2C seller of a new, trendy smoothie product.
 It won’t be hard for you to find B2C market research participants (“Free food?
 I’m sold!”).
 If, however, you’re manufacturing a B2B product like a cloud SAAS software, finding the right industry professionals to offer insights on the platform requires more sifting, searching and specific targeting.